michalvarys/celestial-academy/src/content/about/about.md

 Even with Uranus, Neptune, Pluto, a Natal chart won’t make sense, there are 3 additional planets I use called Planet X (Mithras), Planet Y (Hephaestus), and Planet Z (Lucifer), which are extremely powerful in determining your life path.
 I am an highly intuitive Astrologer with very precise readings.

 My teacher in Astrology was Greenstone Lobo, and he was taught by Linda Goodman.
-I’m familiar with Western, Vedic, and Chaldean systems, and you will also get the benefit of Hellenistic Astrology which I use in my practice.
+I’m familiar with Western, Vedic, and Chaldean systems, and you will also get the benefit of my knowledge of the esotirc used in conjunction with these systems.
+I've done readings for celebrities and people of all walks of life.